philipjball/RL_Algorithms/README.md

---save_freq 10000                           # how many steps between saving model parameters --num_episodes 100000000                    # how many episodes to run in total (basically infinite) --num_samples_pre 3000                      # how many samples under a random policy to initially load into the replay memory
+--save_freq 10000                           # how many steps between saving model parameters --num_episodes 100000000                    # how many episodes to run in total (basically infinite) --num_samples_pre 3000                      # how many samples under a random policy to initially load into the replay memory --weight_decay 0                            # weight decay (L2 regularisation) amount --lr_scheduler None                         # takes a list if provided; divides learning rate by 10 for every entry in the list
 ```

 ## TODO: